 Best for: Putting your luxury off-road rig through its paces.

 |Dry weight:||4,122 lbs|

 BRS Offroad Pursuit

 BRS Offroad’s Pursuit is a sneaky little beast.
 Compact and snug-looking in travel-mode; once you settle it into place and start pulling out the options, you suddenly find yourself with a lot of luxuries on your hands.
 Maybe the most stellar feature is the oversized stargazing window above the queen-sized mattress.
-Also on the list: a fully enclosed slide-out shower, mounts for an exterior awning, a slide-out outdoor kitchen, and options for storage space for weekender bags for both the gents and the ladies.
+Also on the list: a fully enclosed slide-out shower, mounts for an exterior awning, a slide-out outdoor kitchen, and options for storage space for your weekender bags.

 Airstream Basecamp 16X

 Airstream is a giant in the industry for a reason.
 They’ve made a promise to their clientele: that they would not make changes for the sake of changes, but only improvements.
-This ideology shows in Airstream’s Basecamp 16X, which combines their classic streamlined lines with modern metallic looks.
-The almost 100 years of Airstream’s experience carry on into the 16X’s interior, which also has a clean modern look, and offers plenty of space for your top tier duffel bags or luxury-level dopp kits.
+This ideology shows in Airstream’s Basecamp 16X, which combines its classic, streamlined lines with modern metallic looks.
+The almost 100 years of Airstream’s experience carry on into the 16X’s interior, which also has a clean, modern look, and offers plenty of space for your top-tier duffel bags or luxury-level dopp kits.

 TC Teardrop ORE